Home for Global Students

 Make sure to dedicate sufficient time and effort to the supplemental essays offered by Northwestern.

-Northwestern University acceptance rate is expected to be 7% after receiving more than 50,000 first-year applications during the 2024-25 admissions cycle.
-After you have admitted into Northwestern University, housing is the first and foremost thing. uhomes.com will provide you with affordable, reliable and comfortable student housing in United States.
+The overall Northwestern University acceptance rate is about 7% after receiving more than 50,000 first-year applications during the 2024-25 admissions cycle.
+After you have been admitted to Northwestern University, housing is the first and foremost thing. uhomes.com will provide you with affordable, reliable and comfortable student housing in United States.

 Yes, the admission rate and acceptance rate are the same thing.
 They both refer to the percentage of applicants accepted (or admitted) into a certain college or university in a given year.